 Onan’s capital offense was coitus interruptus (COY tuss in ter UP tuss).
 He refused to fertilize his wife’s eggs.
 That’s nothing but a form of birth control.
 What’s so bad about that—bad enough to warrant God killing him for it?
-Author Stephen M. Miller says that to some folks execution seems like a pretty stiff penalty for early withdraw.
+To some folks, execution seems like a pretty stiff penalty for early withdraw.

-React to this Hittite law that Miller reports on page 151 of A Visual Walk Through Genesis: “If a man has a wife and the man dies, his brother should marry the widow.
+React to this Hittite law: “If a man has a wife and the man dies, his brother should marry the widow.
 If the brother dies, his father should marry her.”
 What do you think of that law?
 And why do you think someone thought it up?

 Tamar had buried two of Judah’s sons.
 From Judah’s point of view, Tamar was a black widow, sitting in her web and waiting for Judah’s son number three.
 How do you think Judah should have handled the tradition that calls for him to give Tamar another son to marry?